-In other words, in the city of Rochester, applicants can have yearly incomes as high as \$37,400 and still get a 5% property tax exemption.
-If your income exceeds the current limit for the Senior Citizen Tax exemption, you may still qualify for the Enhanced STAR exemption or credit.
+In other words, in the City of Rochester, applicants can have yearly incomes as high as \$37,400 and still get a 5% property tax exemption.
+If your income exceeds the current limit you may still qualify for the Enhanced STAR.
 To see if you qualify, call the Senior Exemption hotline at (585) 428-6994.